EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 ## Key Differences
 A major difference between the legacy *MRR-MC* based architecture and the new, modern client lies in the modular approach.
 Client application developers can now choose components required specifically for their solution.

-Compartmentalization of functionality through specialized concepts has been another cornerstone.
+Compartmentalization of functionality through specializations has been another cornerstone.
 Authentication is done through the `Authenticate` endpoint, entitlement requested through the `Entitlement` endpoint and so on.
 Large, unwieldy constructs have been avoided whenever possible.
 This will allow both client application developers and contributors a greater insight into the workflow and lifecycle of the system in action.

 Small, focused concepts respecting the single responsbility principle also leads to increased testability which in turn promotes product quality.